Phulra: Dynasty

 The state was ruled by a collateral line of the hereditary Tanoli Nawabs (rulers) of Amb.
 Amb and Phulra together were sometimes referred to as "Feudal Tanawal".

 Descendants of Maddad Khan

-Maddad Khan, the original Khan of Phulra, had two branches of offspring i.e. a senior branch and a junior branch.
-After the State of Phulra was abolished, both these branches continue to be represented in the area.
-The descendants of its last Nawab Khan Abdul Latif Khan Tanoli, remained in the area as private residents.
+Maddad Khan, the original Khan of Phulra, had two branches of offspring.
+After the State of Phulra was abolished, both these branches continued to reside in the area.
+The descendants of its last Nawab, Abdul Latif Khan Tanoli, remained in the area as private residents.

-Of the junior branch, Maddad Khan Tanoli had four sons from one wife: Ameer Khan Tanoli, Abdullah Khan Tanoli, Arsla Khan Tanoli and Hussain Khan Tanoli، (his son safiullah khan Tanoli played a ministry role under the khan-i-Zaman khan Tanoli and then his successor Muhammad Farid khan Tanoli ruler of amb state).
-From second wife Bahadur Khan Tanoli was one other surviving son.
-There descendants are living in Gojra village, Masand, Doga, shergarh, Kangra colony and in Rawalpindi.
-They are all private citizens today.
+Of the junior branch, Maddad Khan Tanoli had four sons from one wife: Ameer Khan Tanoli, Abdullah Khan Tanoli, Arsla Khan Tanoli and Hussain Khan Tanoli, whose son was Safiullah Khan Tanoli.
+From his second wife, Bahadur Khan Tanoli had one other surviving son.
+Their descendants are living today as private citizens in Gojra, Masand, Doga, Shergarh, Kangra, and in Rawalpindi.